 • • Biking and trekking the Inca Jungle Trail towards the spectacular Machu Picchu

-• • Spot turtles and other marine wildlife while snorkeling and kayaking in the Galapagos Islands
+• • Spot turtles and other marine wildlife while snorkeling in the Galapagos Islands

 • • Rafting expedition on the Jatunyacu River in the Amazon Basin